-Many volunteers choose to fly in to Cuzco the night before, In this case, please let us know where you will be staying in advance so the coordinator can make pickup arrangements from your hotel the day your program starts.
+Many volunteers choose to fly in the night before.
+In this case, please let us know where you will be staying so we can make pickup arrangements.

 If you feel there is a problem with these arrangements, or you cannot meet the time schedule, please contact us at least several days prior to your departure, and we will try to resolve this the best we can.
 However, because of certain limitations, and strains on other volunteers, such requests should be made within a fair amount of time (at least one and a half weeks before the program date) and will be remedied to our discretion.